Safeguarding Policy

 • Physical restraint unless the restraint is to prevent physical injury to the person, other people or yourself.

-• Doing any things of a personal nature that a person cannot do for themselves or their parent could do for them
+• Doing any things of a personal nature that a person cannot do for themselves

 Secure storage and disposal of personal information